peterhinch/micropython-iot/README.md

 #### Firmware/Dependency

-On all client platforms firmware must be V1.10 or later.
+Firmware must be V1.10 or later; on ESP32 it must be more recent, specifically builds dated 25th March 2019 or later.

 On ESP8266 it is easiest to use the latest release build of firmware: such builds incorporate `uasyncio` as frozen bytecode.
 Daily builds do not.